 Teaching a kid to float on their back is more important than teaching them to float on their stomach for two reasons: They can breathe more easily on their back, and they can call for help.
 So while, eventually, you’ll want them to know how to do both, start with back floating.

 The goal is simple: You want your child to lie with their whole body on the surface, face above water, eyes looking up.
 To do that, follow these four steps:

-- Start with your child’s head lying back on your shoulder, treating it like a pillow.
+- Start with the back of your child’s head resting on your shoulder, as it was a pillow.
 Use your hands to support their back, holding their stomach up to the surface.

 - Help the child relax.
 Spread their legs slightly and put their arms out to the sides so that they form a “T.”

 - As a child gets more comfortable, move their head off your shoulder so it rests on the surface of the water but still keep your hand on their back.

 - Support the child with fewer fingers, eventually getting down to one hand, and then to independent floating.